CodeYourFuture/syllabus/docs/fundamentals/preparation/accounts-and-tools.md

 ### Miro

-Miro is an online whiteboard we use to share ideas.
+Miro is an online whiteboard we sometimes use to share ideas.
+Register an account now.

+- <input type="checkbox" checked/> I have signed up for Miro.

+### Figma

+Figma also has an online whiteboard we use to share ideas.
 Register an account now.

 - <input type="checkbox" checked/> I have signed up for Miro.